"Can I purchase your images?"

 Certainly not, that is, if your

-time extends for just a few minutes but if another hour or so is needed, extra
+time extends for just a few minutes but if another hour or so is needed, the extra cost will be negotiable.
+It is in my interest to give a fully satisfying and

-complete service and for any reason, you are not fully satisfied, a full refund
+complete service and for any reason you are not fully satisfied, a full refund

 will be given.